 Surgical Corner.
 The Temporal Suspension Flap for Malar Defects: A Novel Technique

-February 2013 | Volume 12 | Issue 2 | Feature | 206 | Copyright © 2013
+February 2013 | Volume 12 | Issue 2 | Features | 206 | Copyright © February 2013

 Isaac Zilinsky MD,a-c* Nimrod Farber MD,a-c* Oren Weissman MD,a Hadar Israeli MD,a Eyal Winkler MD,a and Josef Haik MDa

 aMohs Micrographic Surgery Unit, bDepartment of Plastic and Reconstructive Surgery, Chaim Sheba Medical Center, Tel Hashomer, Israel cThe Sackler Faculty of Medicine, Tel-Aviv University, Tel-Aviv, Israel *I. Zilinsky & N. Farber contributed equally to this work.

 The upper lateral cheek bear unique and distinct local characteristics that are key features in facial aesthetics and functionality.
 Its main landmarks are the lower eyelid, the lateral canthus and the temporal hairline.
 When contemplating treatment options for defects in this area the surgeon should take into consideration the possible effects of the reconstructive method on the preservation of aesthetics and function.
 Hence, the goals of a successful reconstruction are correct and stable lid positioning, inconspicuous malar (zygomatic) scars and avoiding disturbance to the temporal hairline.
 J Drugs Dermatol.

 The upper lateral cheek bears unique and distinct local

 characteristics that are key features in facial aesthetics